sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 **Quirks**:

 * **AppleCpuPmCfgLock**: NO
 * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleICPUPM
 * **AppleXcpmCfgLock**: NO
 * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM
 * **AppleXcpmExtraMsrs**: NO
 * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO
 * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops
 * **DisableIOMapper**: YES
 * Needed to get around VT-D if  either unable to disable in BIOS or needed for other operating systems
 * **ExternalDiskIcons**: YES
 * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.
 * **LapicKernelPanic**: NO
 * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES
 * Allows for reading kernel panics logs when kernel panics occurs.
+* **PowerTimeoutKernelPanic**: NO

-* **PowerTimeoutKernelPanic**: An additional security measure was added to macOS Catalina (10.15) causing kernel panic on power change timeout for Apple drivers.
+* An additional security measure was added to macOS Catalina (10.15) causing kernel panic on power change timeout for Apple drivers.
 Sometimes it may cause issues on misconfigured hardware, notably digital audio, which sometimes fails to wake up.
 For debug kernels `\texttt{setpowerstate\_panic=0}` boot argument should be used, which is otherwise equivalent to this quirk.
  * **ThirdPartyTrim**: NO
 * Enables TRIM, not needed for NVMe but AHCI based drives may require this.
 Please check under system report to see if your drive supports TRIM
 * **XhciPortLimit**: YES
 * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
 Please create a [USB map](https://usb-map.gitbook.io/project/) when possible as.

 The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
 It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such